Chapter 14: System Configuration for In-Silico

 conda list

-- Creating and Managing Environments The following describe option for creating enviorment with various option.
+- Creating and Managing Environments The following describe how to create Conda enviorment with different configurations.

 Installing Specific Packages in an Existing Environment